g-otn/GameServerEC2Discord/README.md

 - `docker logs minecraft-mc-1 -f`: Latest logs from the container
 - `sudo systemctl stop minecraft_shutdown.timer`: Stops the systemd timer which prevents the instance from being shut down automatically until next reboot.
 Don't forget to shutdown manually or start the timer again!

+#### SSH

+Your SSH client may give you a warning when connecting due to the IP changing between server restarts.
+You can delete the `~/.ssh/known_hosts` file as a quick workaround.

 ## To-do

 I may or may not do these in the future: